 Intellectual property (IP) is an asset that a person or organization can own, sell, license, or even give away at pleasure.
 Unlike other assets however, IP is mostly intangible and its distinct types, namely — patents, designs, trademarks, and copyrights — are assets that are borne from people’s creativity and innovation, and the specific geographical locations concerned.
 However, the lack of physical parameters by which most of these assets can be defined or identified does not preclude the recognition of their innate value and the need to protect them from theft or unauthorized use, just like tangible assets.

-Protection of intellectual property rights (IPRs) stimulates further creativity and innovation, which in turn spur progress in industries and ultimately lead to national development.
+Protection of intellectual property rights (IPRs) stimulates further creativity and innovation, which in turn spur progress in industries and ultimately lead to national and international development.

 ANITA will produce a range of IP types, involving reports and publications, software as well as data.
 The dissemination and sustainability strategy will ensure a wide dissemination and availability of any project results, by defining and assessing the licensing implications of any used background (e.g. software libraries), allowing the early consideration of such aspects in project-related decisions and design choices, and will also define the licensing models for individual project outcomes together with the general sustainability strategy.
 To this end, this deliverable will be aligned with and complement the dissemination plan (defined in D11.2) and will constitute a major input to the exploitation strategy (defined in D11.10 and D11.11).